sveltinio/components-library/packages/essentials/src/lib/components/button/THEMING.md

 > Refer to the [Design Rules] document to better understand how the component has been designed and how to customize the styles.

+## DOM Element Structure

+The `Button` component is a `button` or a `a` HTML element.
+If an icon is present, the icon is placed in a `span` within the main HTML element

 ## CSS Variables

 The CSS variables are defined in the [variables.css](./variables.css) file.